 Choffy makes brewed chocolate–and yes, that’s “brewed” as in brewed coffee.

 Both Chris and I liked this stuff.
-The flavor is light, falling somewhere between barley tea and coffee–well, a slightly chocolatey coffee.
+The flavor is light, falling somewhere between barley tea and coffee in tea bags–well, a slightly chocolatey coffee.

 Whether or not I’d go out of my way to drink it instead of something else more readily available, I’m not sure, but I’d certainly enjoy having a full cup of it sometime to investigate further.